 The New York Public Service Commission (the "PSC"), the regulator for the cable and telecommunication industries in New York (whose Chair directs and operates as the Chief Executive Officer of the New York State Department of Public Service ("DPS")), issued multiple orders against Charter including two orders on July 27, 2018 relating to the agreement by which the PSC approved Charter's merger with TWC.
 One order determined that Charter had failed to satisfy one of its merger conditions by not extending its high speed broadband network according to the PSC's interpretation of which homes and businesses Charter built to should count.
-The order further directed the initiation of a court action to impose financial and other penalties on Charter.
-The second order purported to rescind the PSC's January 2016 approval of Charter's merger with TWC's New York operations and directs Charter to submit a plan to effect an orderly transition to a successor provider or providers and for Charter to cease operations in New York within six months of the order.
-As the DPS and Charter entered into discussions about the possibility of resolving the PSC related matters, the PSC extended such deadline.
-On July 30, 2018, the PSC filed a petition in the Supreme Court of the State of New York seeking penalties of \$100,000 per day from June 18, 2018 until Charter complies with the PSC's interpretation of the merger conditions.
-The petition also seeks injunctive relief to enjoin failure to comply with the New York State Public Service Laws or any regulation or order of the DPS.
-The petition has been stayed while the Company and the PSC have been engaged in negotiation.
+The order further directed the initiation of a court action to impose financial and other penalties on Charter which the PSC initiated.
+The second order purported to rescind the PSC's January 2016 approval of Charter's merger with TWC's New York operations and directed Charter to submit a plan to effect an orderly transition to a successor provider or providers and for Charter to cease operations in New York within six months of the order which deadline was extended as the DPS and Charter negotiated a resolution of these matters.

-On April 19, 2019, DPS and Charter jointly presented to the PSC a proposed settlement to resolve these disputes, subject to final approval by the PSC.
-If approved by the PSC, the settlement will resolve all outstanding matters regarding these disputes.
-No penalties or forfeiture will be assessed as a result of the agreement, and the agreement specifically provides that the Company has not been found to have committed, nor has it admitted to any violation.
+On April 19, 2019, DPS and Charter jointly presented to the PSC a proposed settlement to resolve these disputes, and on July 11, 2019, the PSC approved the settlement.
+The settlement resolved all outstanding matters regarding these disputes.
+No penalties or forfeiture were assessed as a result of the agreement, and the Company was not found to have committed, nor did it admit to, any violation.
 The incremental operating and capital expenditures to be incurred by the Company to meet the buildout and other requirements of the settlement agreement will not have a material impact on the Company's consolidated financial condition, results of operations or liquidity.